Future Electric Cars: 10 Things to Expect in 5 Years

 Audi e-Tron Quattro SUV

 Leading the lineup is the Audi e-Tron Quattro SUV, which is a luxury-class sport SUV that is all electric.
 This amazing vehicle will come equipped with three motors; one of them drives the front axle while the other two work on the rear.
 Altogether they have a total output of 320 kW.
+It’s the future of electric in the United States.

 The driver has the ability to gain 370 kW and 590 lb-ft of torque while boosting, which gives the Audi the feel of a sports car even though it’s an SUV.
 When the pedal is floored, the e-Tron Quattro accelerates to 60 mph in just 4.6 seconds and quickly reaches its top speed of 130 mph.